-Matthew Ratcliffe, in Experiences of Depression: A Study in Phenomenology, provides the most accurate description of depression I’ve ever read.
+Matthew Ratcliffe’s Experiences of Depression: A Study in Phenomenology contains the most accurate description of depression I’ve ever read.
 For the depressed person:

 Ratcliffe argues that most people see the world (without thinking about it) as a possibility space open to practical actions and meaningful projects.
 The depressed person inhabits a different world altogether, even as she stands before us in the same room.
 Her depression precedes her experience of being present in the world.